Cairo-Data-Science-Club-CDC/Fifa-worldcup-2022/docs/index.md

 # FIFA world cup 2022 Challenge!

-**This book aims presenting and explaining datascience skills and principles using data related to FIFA world cup.**
+**This book aims at presenting and explaining data-science skills and principles using data related to FIFA world cup.**

+The following are the main topics that we will explore:

+1. [History of hosting FIFA World Cup]

 ![](design-f6b879de-c009-4457-9c57-7f2087765e99.png)